Barbi Twins

-Shane and Sia Barbi (née Carlson; born April 2, 1963), popularly known as The Barbi Twins, are identical twins, cover models, co-authors, and spokespersons for animal rights advocacy.
+Shane and Sia Barbi (née Carlson; born April 2, 1963), popularly known as The Barbi Twins, are American identical twins, cover models, co-authors, and frequently nude spokespersons as part of their animal rights advocacy.

 Modeling

 Shane and Sia began modeling at the age of seven when they posed for a layout in the Sears mail-order catalog.
 As adults, their career has included fashion and mainly pin-up modeling.
 The Los Angeles Times did a cover story about the Barbi Twins when their billboard went up on Sunset Boulevard in 1989 immediately catapulting them to worldwide attention.
 In 1989, 1990, and early 1991, they modeled for Chanel, Thierry Mugler, Jean Paul Gaultier, John Galliano and others.

 Playboy

 According to their 2001 E!
 True Hollywood Story, the billboard, and the press that came from it, caught the eye of Hugh Hefner.
-The twins were put on the cover of Playboy magazine in the September 1991 issue which broke records by selling out in less than two weeks.
+The twins were put on the cover of Playboy magazine in the September 1991 issue, which broke records by selling out in less than two weeks.
 In an unprecedented move, Hefner erected a billboard to promote the Barbi Twins and their second Playboy issue (which also broke sales records).